soups stews mediterranean

 Tips for the Best Fish Soup

-• Don’t stir once the fish goes in.
+• Do not stir once the fish goes in.
 Ladle broth over the fish instead of stirring to keep pieces intact.

 • The saffron is optional but worth it.
-Even a small pinch adds beautiful golden color and a subtle floral depth.
+Even a small pinch adds clear golden color and a subtle floral depth.

 • Serve immediately.
 Fish soup is best eaten right away—the fish continues to cook in the hot broth.